Alaska Volunteer Trip

 Days 7 thru 10: Volunteer Projects in Klondike Gold Rush National Historical Park.

-We will spend three days working on projects in Klondike Gold Rush National Historical Park.
-The project work will primarily be working on maintenance projects on the Chilkoot Trail.
+We will spend three days volunteering on projects in Klondike Gold Rush National Historical Park under the direction of the National Park Service.
+The projects work will primarily be maintenance projects on or near the Chilkoot Trail.
 Each afternoon we will head back to the Chilkoot Trail Outpost to freshen up and relax before dinner.
-Or you may want to use one of the Outpost’s bicycles to tour the area.
 All meals and lodging included.

 Day 11: Back to Juneau on a catamaran through the Inside Passage.